-attempt to select E-UTRAN radio access technology and proceed with appropriate EMM specific procedures.
+- for cases c and d or case e if the registration was attempted via an NG-RAN cell connected to 5GCN, attempt to select E-UTRAN radio access technology and proceed with appropriate EMM specific procedures.
 Additionally, The UE may disable the N1 mode capability as specified in subclause 4.9.

+- for case e, if the registration was attempted via an E-UTRA cell connected to 5GCN, disable the E-UTRA capability as specified in 3GPP TS 24.301 [15].

 ***** End change *****